daiquocnguyen/daiquocnguyen.github.io/_pages/blog.md

 ## References<a name="refs"></a>

 [1] Thomas N. Kipf and Max Welling.
-Semi-supervised classification with graph convolutionalnetworks.
+Semi-supervised classification with graph convolutional networks.
 In Proceedings of the International Conference on Learning Representations (ICLR), 2017.

 [2] William L. Hamilton, Rex Ying, and Jure Leskovec.
-Inductive representation learning on largegraphs.
+Inductive representation learning on large graphs.
 In Proceedings of the Advances in Neural Information Processing Systems, pages 1024–1034, 2017.

-[3] Petar Veliˇckovi ́c, Guillem Cucurull, Arantxa Casanova, Adriana Romero, Pietro Liò, and YoshuaBengio.
+[3] Petar Veliˇckovi ́c, Guillem Cucurull, Arantxa Casanova, Adriana Romero, Pietro Liò, and Yoshua Bengio.
 Graph Attention Networks.
 In Proceedings of the International Conference on Learning Representations(ICLR), 2018.

 [4] Justin Gilmer, Samuel S. Schoenholz, Patrick F. Riley, Oriol Vinyals, and George E. Dahl.
 Neural Message Passing for Quantum Chemistry.
 In Proceedings of the International Conference on Machine Learning, pages 1263–1272, 2017.

 [5] Muhan Zhang, Zhicheng Cui, Marion Neumann, and Yixin Chen.
-An End-to-End Deep LearningArchitecture for Graph Classification.
+An End-to-End Deep Learning Architecture for Graph Classification.
 In Proceedings of the AAAI Conference on Artificial Intelligence, 2018.

-[6] Rex Ying,  Jiaxuan  You,  Christopher  Morris,  Xiang  Ren,  William  L.  Hamilton,  and  JureLeskovec.
+[6] Rex Ying,  Jiaxuan  You,  Christopher  Morris,  Xiang  Ren,  William  L.  Hamilton,  and  Jure Leskovec.
 Hierarchical graph representation learning with differentiable pooling.
 In Proceedings of the Advances in Neural Information Processing Systems, pages 4805–4815, 2018.

 [7] Keyulu Xu, Weihua Hu, Jure Leskovec, and Stefanie Jegelka.
 How Powerful Are Graph Neural Networks?
 In Proceedings of the International Conference on Learning Representations (ICLR), 2019.